ping-payments/ping_python_sdk/doc/api_resources/payments_api/payout.md

 Gets and returns an object of all the payouts and optionally between dates.

 You need to create a PaymentsApi object with a `tenant_id` as a parameter to access `get_payouts()`.
 You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
 This function can also take two dates as optional parameters if you wish to get all `payouts` between two dates.
-If the tenant_id exists and the optional dates are valid, the function will return an object containing a list of payment orders.
+If the tenant_id exists and the optional dates are valid, the function will return an object containing a list of payouts.
 Otherwise an error object is returned.

 ```python
 def get_payouts(date_from=None, date_to=None)